-Swim in a scenic lake.
 Sip a glass of Texas-made wine on the “Most Beautiful Town Square in Texas.”
-Explore the dark depths of one of the few show caves in Texas.
+Explore the dark depths of one of the few show caves in Texas or kayak a scenic lake. .
 These are just some of the things you’ll experience in the city of Georgetown, a quaint place that offers a little bit of everything that defines the Hill Country.
-Travel to Georgetown and you’ll find charming restaurants, boutique shops, tantalizing scenery, and a relaxed small-town ambience, all just 30 miles north of the bustling metropolis of Austin.
+Travel to Georgetown and you’ll find charming restaurants, boutique shops, tantalizing scenery, and a relaxed small-town ambiance, all just 30 miles north of the bustling metropolis of Austin.

 Georgetown’s square is one of the city’s top attractions.
-Within all the magnificently restored buildings that line the square, you’ll find antique and clothing shops, coffee shops, restaurants, and two wineries (Georgetown Winery and Grape Creek Winery).
+Within all the magnificently restored buildings that line the square, you’ll find antique and clothing shops, coffee shops, restaurants, and three wineries (Georgetown Winery and Grape Creek Winery) as well as Kork Wine Bar.
 There’s also the Georgetown Palace Theatre, a community performing arts venue adorned with mid-20th century art deco flair that conducts musicals and plays throughout the year.

 Inner Space Cavern, a four-hour adventure that takes you through primitive areas of a large cave system.
 For some fun in the sun, make your way to Lake Georgetown, a popular place to go swimming, fishing, camping, or boating.
 Hiking and biking are popular things to do in Georgetown as well.
-There’s a 28-mile trail, the Goodwater Loop, which surrounds Lake Georgetown, as well as a path that follows the river from San Gabriel Park to the lake.If you’re the type of person who prefers rugged adventure over modern comfort, there’s much about Georgetown that you’ll love.
-For a true one-of-a-kind experience, go on the Wild Cave tour at the
+There’s a 28-mile trail, the Goodwater Loop, which surrounds Lake Georgetown, as well as a 9-mile trail that follows the river from San Gabriel Park to the lake or visit Garey Park which has its own set of trails, pavilions, and fishing ponds.If you’re the type of person who prefers rugged adventure over modern comfort, there’s much about Georgetown that you’ll love.
+For a truly one-of-a-kind experience, go on the Wild Cave tour at the